6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 In a reading:

 The World is the fulfillment of the entire Major Arcana.
-Here the Soul has integrated all forces—light and shadow, personal and transpersonal, instinct and insight—and moves in harmony with life itself.
-Nothing is left out or rejected; everything finds its rightful place, woven into creation’s flow.
+Here the Soul has integrated all forces—instinct and insight, light and shadow, personal and transpersonal—and moves in harmony with life itself.
+Nothing is left out or rejected; everything finds its rightful place, woven into creation’s living fabric.

 A person meets experience not with fear or defense, but with curiosity and grace.
-Despite everything that has gone on before—and with clear awareness of life’s risks and hurts—they begin again.
+Despite everything that has gone before—and with clear awareness of life’s risks and hurts—they begin again.
 Wholeheartedly.
+Not because nothing can wound them, but because nothing can exile them from belonging.

 ATMOSPHERE

 The atmosphere is unmistakably different from all that precedes it.
 It is expansive but grounded, ecstatic yet serene.
-It is the feeling of being both fully oneself and fully connected to all existence.
+It is the feeling of being fully oneself while also inseparable from existence.

 People frequently report a sense of “this is enough” or “this fits,” even when life remains complex.